 For the most part, students come to the master's program with limited or no professional experience.
 The course of study, which begins with a “boot camp” in basic journalism skills, is designed to prepare those without such training for careers in print, digital media and broadcasting.

-The program is designed so that each class moves through as a cohort, entering in the fall semester and attending full time for three semesters.
+The Cronkite School’s graduate journalism program is designed so that each class moves through as a cohort, entering in the fall semester and attending full time for three semesters.

-Many students gain their final credits in Cronkite News Service in D.C. in the summer after entering, enabling them to graduate in 12 months.
+Many students gain their final credits for the graduate degree in journalism in Cronkite News Service in D.C. or in Cronkite Sports in Los Angeles in the summer after entering, enabling them to complete grad school in 12 months.
 Others take the summer off and complete their studies in the fall of their second year.

 Students must meet the admissions requirements of both the Graduate College and the Cronkite School and apply no later than Feb.
-1. The admission process is conducted on a rolling basis between December and March.
+1. The admission process with the graduate school and journalism program is conducted on a rolling basis between December and March.

 For questions, please email email@example.com.